-Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
+Cancer starts when cells begin to grow out of control.
+Cells in nearly any part of the body can become cancer, and can spread to other areas.
 Cancers often spread from their primary site (the part of the body where the cancer started) to one or more metastatic sites (other parts of the body).
 Cancers are named based on their primary site, regardless of where in the body they spread.
 For example, a lung cancer that spreads to the liver is still classified as lung cancer and not as liver cancer.

 Sometimes it’s not clear where a cancer may have started.
 When cancer is found in one or more metastatic sites but the primary site cannot be determined, it is called a cancer of unknown primary (CUP) or an occult primary cancer.
 This happens in a small portion of cancers.